10 Day Grand Scottish Islands Private Tour

-Day 1 – An early start from Inverness to the coastal village of Ullapool where we board the ferry for a 2½ hour journey across the Minch to the Isle of Lewis and its main town of Stornoway (my native town).
+Day 1 – An early start from Inverness to the coastal village of Ullapool where we board the ferry for a 2¾ hour journey across the Minch to the Isle of Lewis (my native island) and its main town of Stornoway.
 From there we spend the afternoon exploring the magnificent Neolithic Calanais Standing Stones, the 2000 year old Dun Carloway Broch and a traditional Hebridean blackhouse.
-We finish the day at the beautiful Atlantic coastal beach of Dalbeg before our return to Stornoway for our overnight stay.
+We finish the day at the beautiful beach at Dalbeg before our return to Stornoway for our overnight stay.

-Day 2 – With a full day in the Outer Hebrides we head south to the Isle of Harris.
-The drive along the Atlantic coastline of Harris includes the stunning beaches at Luskentyre, Seilebost and Nisabost.
-We visit Rodel to explore the historic medieval St Clement’s church, home to one of Scotland's most remarkable 16th century tombs.
-The late afternoon takes us back to Tarbert before we return north to Stornoway for our overnight stop.
+Day 2 – Departing from Stornoway we head south to the Isle of Harris.
+The drive along the Atlantic coastline of Harris includes the stunning beaches at Seilebost and Nisabost.
+We visit Rodel to explore the medieval St Clement’s church, home to one of Scotland's most remarkable 16th century tombs.
+The late afternoon takes us back to Tarbert before we return north to Stornoway for our overnight stay.

-Day 5 – Departing Inverness with a morning drive to the far North of Scotland and our ferry port of Scrabster, near Thurso.
+Day 5 – Departing Inverness with a morning drive to the far North of Scotland and the ferry port of Scrabster near Thurso.
 The drive north covers wonderful coastal scenery and normally takes around 3-4 hours including photo stops and a brief visit to the historic town of Dornoch.
-Our 1½ hour ferry journey includes a great view of the Old Man of Hoy before our arrival in Orkney where we visit Skara Brae, a 5000 year old Neolithic village settlement.
-This is one of the highlights of the tour before our arrival in Kirkwall for our overnight stop.
+Our 1½ hour ferry journey includes a great view of the Old Man of Hoy before our arrival in Orkney where we visit Skara Brae, a five thousand year old Neolithic village settlement – one of the highlights of the tour – before heading for our overnight stay in Kirkwall.

 Day 6 – A full day on the Orkney mainland that includes a visit to Maeshowe Neolithic chambered tomb.
 We also explore the Neolithic standing stones of Stenness, the Ring of Brodgar and the 2000 year old Broch of Gurness.
-After visiting the Italian Chapel, the Churchill Barriers and Scapa Flow, the late afternoon is spent in Kirkwall at St Magnus Cathedral and Earl’s Palace.
-After an evening meal in Kirkwall we catch the late ferry (11.45pm) from Kirkwall for an overnight sailing to Lerwick in Shetland.
+After visiting the Italian Chapel and the Churchill Barriers, the late afternoon is spent in Kirkwall at St Magnus Cathedral and the Earl’s Palace.
+After an evening meal, we catch the late ferry (11.45pm) for an overnight sailing to Lerwick in Shetland.

 Day 7 – Arriving in Lerwick harbour in the early morning (7.30am), we enjoy breakfast on the ferry before exploring the south mainland of Shetland.
-Sumburgh Head is our first stop – a haven for seabirds (including puffins from May to July).
+Sumburgh Head is our first stop – a haven for seabirds (including puffins from mid-May to July).
 Next is Jarlshof Prehistoric and Norse settlement which spans over four thousand years.
-The afternoon takes us on a beautiful coastal drive to the breath-taking St Ninian's Isle where you can hike across the sands to the island.
-Returning north we end the day at the Clickimin Broch before our overnight stay in Lerwick.
+The afternoon takes us on a beautiful coastal drive to the breath-taking St Ninian's Isle where you can hike across the sands to the island before we return north to Lerwick for our overnight stay.

 Day 9 – Departing from Lerwick we head towards the north Shetland mainland.
 Arriving at Eshaness we savour the dramatic cliffs and sea stacks of Shetland’s stunning coastal landscape.
 We then enjoy a scenic drive around Scalloway and Burra before returning to Lerwick.
 The afternoon includes a visit the Shetland Museum and some free time to meander through Lerwick town and harbour.
 In the late afternoon we board the ferry from Lerwick for an overnight sailing to Aberdeen on the Scottish mainland.